 The last secrets of Machu Picchu

-The Last Secrets of Machu Picchu, a two-part documentary (1 hour 15 minutes each), tells the story of an incredible discovery made at one of the most famous archaeological sites on the planet.
-Underground chambers, probably burial sites, are believed to lie behind a door blocked by stones beneath one of the city’s most important buildings: the Temple of the Three Doors.
+The Last Secrets of Machu Picchu, a two-part documentary (each episode 1h15min), tells the story of an incredible discovery made at the heart of one of the world’s most famous archaeological sites.
+Underground chambers, likely burial sites, are believed to lie behind a door blocked by stones beneath one of the city’s most important buildings: the Temple of the Three Doors.
 It also tells the story of the Inca Empire, the arrival of the Spanish conquistadors that led to the fall of this civilization, and the mystery of the disappearance of all the royal mummies, including that of Pachacútec.

-This incredible and incredible story with multiple twists and turns was followed in its entirety and filmed by the cameramen of Jungle Doc Productions.
+This incredible and incredible tale, full of twists and turns, was documented in its entirety, and filmed, by the cameramen of Jungle Doc Productions.

 with original music by Michel Wiklacz.